datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 Now that you have created a simplified data set and are almost ready to begin manipulating the reviews take a moment to explore the new data set and answer the following question.

-Take a look at the data set `indian` with `summary()` and see how many reviews does our data set contain?
+Take a look at the data set `indian` with `str()` and see how many reviews does our data set contain?

 *** =instructions
 - 1456